OrchardCMS/OrchardCore/src/docs/reference/core/Data/README.md

 #### `DatabaseName` (string)

-By default 'OrchardCore.db` has been used as default name for the SQLite database, this property allows you to use a database name of your choice.
+By default, "OrchardCore.db" is used as the name for the SQLite database.
+This property allows you to use a database name of your choice.
+For backward compatibility with Orchard Core 1.8 and earlier, configure `"yessql.db"`.

 #### `UseConnectionPooling` (boolean)